elyograg/blankgradle/README.md

   - settings.gradle
     - Just defines the project name.
   - `main`
-    - A bash script that can handle `JAVA_HOME`, finds the jar, and starts it with all commandline options preserved.
+    - A bash script that can handle `JAVA_HOME`, finds the jar, and starts it with all commandline options sent to script.